YoannHumeau/FAQ/README.md

-# Hobbies-CSharp
+# FAQ Project
-Repo for some simple projects in C#
+This is project contains an API in C# .NetCore and EntityFramework thats allow to use any SQL databases supported by it.